robertdstein/RISE/pid/readme.txt

 The new branches shall be named with the convention var_newProbNNvar.

-The pidtool.py will then read from this branch for resampling.
+This pidtool.py will read from this branch for resampling.

 The branch should also be added to the original downloaded root files.
 Copies of the root files can be found at /fhgfs/users/kschubert/public/robert.